 VITAL - Virtual Interprofessional Teaching And Learning

-The newest technologies and virtual active learning strategies are co-facilitated and modelled by two CACHE faculty leveraging; didactic theory bursts, small group breakouts, large group discussions/reflections, virtual stretch breaks, real-time polling, chat boxes and team simulation videos.
-The unique use of best practice videoconferencing team norms supports participant psychological safety, equity and attention to engagement in a new virtual environment.
+Virtual technology and virtual learning strategies are co-facilitated and modelled by two CACHE faculty leveraging; didactic theory bursts, small group breakouts, large group discussions/reflections, virtual stretch breaks, real-time polling, chat boxes and team simulation videos.
+The unique use of best practice videoconferencing team norms supports participant psychological safety, equity and attention to engagement in a virtual environment.

 By the end of this series of six modules, we expect that you will: